dgusoff/blog/send-receive-text-messages-ms-flow/readme.md

   ```

   Notice that all the data we care about - namely the sender and the message itself - are buried in an array of key-value pairs.
-To get at this data we need to loop through all the pairs and check until we find what we're looking for.
+To get at this data from our Flow, we need to loop through all the pairs and check until we find what we're looking for.
 It's not ideal but it'll work.
-What we'll do it loop through the keys, look for the one named "Body", store the value of Body in a variable.
+What we'll do is loop through the keys, look for the one named "Body", store the value of Body in a variable.

   We'll add a condition step, and inside the "choose a value" box we'll select "key" from the Dynamic Content selector.
 When we do this, Flow will automatially wrap that condition inside an Apply To Each iterator.
 When "Key" is equal to "Body" we'll store the value in a string variable, and then outside the loop we'll email the text message to ourselves, completing the Flow.